Kintyre/ksconf/docs/source/install.md

 ## Command line completion

- * Available for Bash, zsh, tcsh.
-(These instructions focus on BASH)
- * Install the argcomplete python package using `pip install argcomplete`
- * Add `activate-global-python-argcomplete` to your `~.bashrc`.
-   Other less-global options are available in the docs.
+Bash completion allows for a more intuitive interactive workflow by providing quick access to command line options and file completions.
+Often this saves time since the user can avoid mistyping file names or be reminded of which command line actions and arguments are available without switching contexts.
+For example, if the user types `ksconf d` and hits *<TAB>* then the `ksconf diff` is completed.
+Or if the user types `ksconf` and hits tab twice, the full list of command actions are listed.

+This feature is use the [argcomplete][argcomplete] python package and supports Bash, zsh, tcsh.

+Install via pip:

+    pip install argcomplete

+Enable command line completion for ksconf can be done in two ways.
+The easiest option is to enable it for ksconf only.
+(However, it only works for the current user, it can break if the ksconf command is referenced in a non-standard way.)
+The alternate option is to enable global command line completion for all python scripts at once, which is preferable if you use this module with many python tool.

+Enable argcomplete for ksconf only:

+    # Edit your bashrc script
+    vim ~.bashrc

+    # Add the following line
+    eval "$(register-python-argcomplete ksconf)"

+    # Reload your bashrc (Alternative:  restart your shell)
+    source ~/.bashrc

+To enable argcomplete globally, run the command:

+    activate-global-python-argcomplete

+This adds new script to your the `bash_completion.d` folder, which can be use for all scripts and all users, but it does add some minor overhead to each completion command request.

+OS-specific notes:

- * Mac OS X user may run into some issue due to the old version of Bash shipped by default.
+ * **Mac OS X**: The global registration option has issue due the old version of Bash shipped by default.
+So either use the one-shot registration or install a later version of bash with
-   Install a later version with homebrew:   `brew install bash` then.
-To switch to the newer bash by default, run `chsh /usr/local/bin/bash`
+   homebrew:   `brew install bash` then.
+Switch to the newer bash by default with `chsh /usr/local/bin/bash`.
- * For more information, read the [argcomplete docs][argcomplete].
+ * **Windows**:  Argcomplete doesn't work on windows Bash for GIT.
+   See [argcomplete issue 142][argcomplete-142] for more info.
+If you really want this, use Linux subsystem for Windows instead.

 ## Frequent gotchas